harmslab/epistasis/README.md

 This package is still really hacked together.
 I plan to include examples and clean up some of the plotting/network managing very soon.

+Works in Python 2.6+, haven't tried it in Python 3 yet.

 **NOTE:** This repository is still private.
 It will be public as soon as it's ready for publication.